facebookarchive/origami/_documentation/index.md

   To create a cable, drag from an output port (on the right of a patch) to an input port (on the left of a patch).
 To disconnect a cable, drag the right end out of the Input port.

   An Output may provide multiple cables, but an Input can only accept one cable at a time.
 Use patches like Math, Logic, Transition, or Multiplexer to combine or select from multiple cables.
-To quickly connect an ouput to multiple inputs, drag from the output and hold &#8997; while clicking on the inputs.
+To quickly connect an ouput to multiple inputs, drag from the output and hold span class="key modifier inline">&#8997;</span> while clicking on the inputs.

 ## Connecting them together
   An example of a typical setup of patches is shown below, where 3 different patches pass values to each other with cables through their ports in order to create an Interaction that Switches a Layer on and off.